2005–06 Yeovil Town F.C. season: March

 The start of March, saw Yeovil confirm the signing of Northern Irish international midfielder Tommy Doherty on loan from Queens Park Rangers on a one-month loan deal, while Stephen Reed joined Torquay United on loan until the end of the season.
 A hat-trick from Welsh attacking midfielder Arron Davies earned Yeovil a 3–0 victory away at Chesterfield, on 4 March, to record their first win in seven matches and move out of the relegation zone.
 The Chesterfield match though saw Yeovil suffer injuries to both Doherty and Anthony Barry who was ruled out for the rest of the season with a dislocated knee.
 After an injury to Chris Weale, Francisco Ramos returned to the club as goalkeeper cover for the club's trip to Brentford, but Yeovil lost the match 2–1.
 In an attempt to ease the club's injury crisis, Yeovil signed Irish midfielder Marc Wilson on loan from Portsmouth for a month and goalkeeper Michael Jordan on loan from Arsenal until the end of the season.
 On 11 March, Yeovil drew 0–0 with relegation rivals Swindon Town, in the week following the match the club confirmed that Jamie Vincent had joined Millwall on loan until the end of the season.
 While club record signing Pablo Bastianini had left the club after having his contract terminated by mutual consent.
-On 18 March, Yeovil suffered a 1–0 defeat away at Bournemouth, before bouncing back with a comfortable 2–0 victory over Walsall with goals from Matt Harrold and Arron Davies.
+On 18 March, Yeovil suffered a 1–0 defeat away at AFC Bournemouth, before bouncing back with a comfortable 2–0 victory over Walsall with goals from Matt Harrold and Arron Davies.
 On 23 March, Yeovil completed the loan signings of Craig Rocastle from Sheffield Wednesday and midfielder Sam Alsop from Birmingham City.
 Yeovil ended March with a 2–2 draw against Tranmere Rovers after twice having the lead courtesy of Matt Harrold.